jarrycyx/suo-research/content/_index.md

       image:
         filename: building.jpg
       text: |
-        ## **Our research group** focuses on developing artificial intelligence algorithms for high-throughput data in the fields of science and biomedicine.
+        ## 🧑‍🎓**Our research group** focuses on developing artificial intelligence algorithms for high-throughput data in the fields of science and biomedicine.
-        ### Our research areas also include AI for Science, computational imaging, causality, and interpretability.
+        ### Our research areas also include AI for Science🔬, computational imaging📷, causality💊, and interpretability🧐.

   # - block: collection
   #   content: